Concord-Carlisle High School: Skiing

 The Nordic ski team won the Mass Bay West Divisional title for both the girls' varsity and boys' varsity team.
 The team also did well in state competitions: the girls' team secured second place and the boys' team had a close third-place finish.

 In 2018, after an undefeated regular season for both the boys' and girls' teams, the boys' team won the state championship.

 Soccer

 The CCHS girls soccer team has many accomplishments including undefeated seasons and many division titles.
 In addition, they have progressed to the state finals multiple times and years in a row.

+Tennis

+CCHS boasts highly successful boys and girls tennis teams, with the girls team having won 16 times and the boys team having won 11 times, the third most out of any high school in the state.
+The boys last won the state championship in 2022, while girls last won the state finals in 2015.

 Lacrosse

 CCHS has both boys and girls varsity and junior varsity lacrosse teams.

 New school building project

 Concord Carlisle High School moved to a new, eco-friendly building in mid-April 2015, after almost 18 years of planning.
 The old school, which featured a one-level "California Layout," was constructed in the 1960s and 1970s.
 However, the design was deemed unsuitable for the weather and conditions prevalent in Massachusetts.
 In 2011, the towns of Concord and Carlisle granted initial approval for the construction of a new school.
 The project took approximately four years to complete and is located behind the previous CCHS building, with a reversed orientation.
 The total cost of the project was $93 million.

 The new school has a 600-seat auditorium, 2 attached gyms, and a 'media wall' consisting of 9 flat-screen televisions in the cafeteria.
 The new building also includes many updated safety features that the old building lacked, including fewer exits and entrances, and automated doors with security cameras and alarms.

 On September 6, 2022, voters elected to raise taxes by an estimated $660,822 in order to redesign and rebuild the school's access road.